HaidarZ/angular2-auth/README.md

 ### Using the Observable Token Stream

-If you wish to use the JWT as an observable stream, you can call `tokenStream` from `AuthHttp`.
+If you wish to use the auth as an observable stream, you can call `tokenStream` from `AuthHttp`.

 ```ts
 tokenSubscription() {